uwrit/leaf/docs/admin/dataset/README.md

 1) Identify cohorts of patients (using [Concepts](https://github.com/uwrit/leaf/blob/master/docs/admin/concept/README.md)).
 2) Extract data for those patients.

-After users identify a Cohort in (1), they can next do (2).
+After users identify a Cohort in (1), they can next do (2), which we'll explain here.
 In Leaf, extracted data for a cohort are called "datasets", which is short-hand for `Patient List Datasets`.
 This refers to the row-level patient data you can see on the `Patient List` screen.

 Each dataset is based on templates, or denormalized tabular representations of [FHIR resources](https://www.hl7.org/fhir/resourcelist.html).
 In order to add datasets, administrators can define SQL queries whose column names and types match a given template.